 I backed up, and gave that strap a yank.
 Still nothing.
 I backed up again, pushed the skinny pedal, and let that four-liter Jeep engine roar.
 Yank!
 Still nothing.
 Then I put the Jeep in reverse for another pull, but before I opened the throttle in drive, I went to Jason to make sure everything was okay.

 Turns out, everything wasn’t okay.
 That whole front bumper beam had busted off!
-This isn’t surprising, as the bumper is designed to be pushed, and not pulled, but I guess I figured it would take a bit more of mud (then again, the Kia’s wheels were turned hard, so that didn’t help, either).
+This isn’t surprising, as the bumper is designed to be pushed, and not pulled, but I guess I figured it would take a bit more than mud (then again, the Kia’s wheels were turned hard, so that didn’t help, either).

 Anyway, now I’ve got this dead, totaled, bumper-less Kia stuck in a big mud pit in my backyard.
 I pushed the bumper back against the car so it wouldn’t look as broken, but it was no use.
 The Kia in my backyard is the most pathetic automotive sight I’ve ever laid eyes upon, and it’s got me convinced that surely I’ve reached rock bottom.
 Again.